Greek transport workers, doctors strike over austerity cuts

 "They are closing down hospitals and cutting down on medical equipment and medicines in the hospitals," ADEDY's secretary general Ilias Iliopoulos said.
 "There is a big shortage in doctors and other medical staff...
 We are asking the government to stop the collapse of the public health service."

-In a separate protest, about 1,000 supporters of the Communist-affiliated PAME group gathered outside an Athens court to show solidarity with activists arrested for storming the labor ministry's office on Wednesday.
+In a separate protest, about 1,000 supporters of the Communist-affiliated PAME group gathered outside an Athens court to show solidarity with activists arrested for storming the labour ministry's office on Wednesday.

 Samaras has sought to maintain a hard line against striking workers in a bid to show the country's lenders at the European Union and International Monetary Fund - as well as the public - that he is determined to push through unpopular reforms.